-Command Action Access Methods Help Opens Toon Boom Online Help where you can find useful indexed and searchable information on the operation of the Toon Boom Play module.
-Help > Online Help About Opens the About window which displays information related to the application version.
-Help > About On Mac OS X, this command is located in the Mac OS X Play menu.
+Command Action Access Methods Online Help Opens Toon Boom Online Help where you can find useful indexed and searchable inform- ation on the operation of the Toon Boom Play module.
+Help &gt; Online Help Press F1.
+About Opens the About window which displays information related to the application ver- sion.
+Windows/Linux: Help &gt; About Mac OS X: This command is located in the Mac OS X Play menu.